-After a long day on the road from Mumbai to Dharamkot, I slept soundly at the backpackers hostel.
-The outside temperature dropped below freezing overnight, turning some of yesterday’s melted snow into black ice.
-Inside, I slept like a baby, under a thick blanket with a heater beside the bed.
+After a long day on the road from Mumbai to Dharamkot, I sleep soundly at the backpackers hostel.
+The outside temperature has dropped below freezing overnight, turning some of yesterday’s melted snow into black ice.
+Inside, I sleep like a baby, under a thick blanket and a heater beside the bed.
 Though a bit of a night owl, I tend to wake up early when traveling and feel refreshed even with minimal sleep.
 It’s the exhilaration of being on the road, perhaps, and in a new environment.

 Last night, the hostel manager told me I could use the exclusive shower outside the dorm – it has instant hot water, he said.
 Well, he kinda lied.
 The water is hot but turns freezing cold in a few minutes.
 Exclusively for me!
-I burst out laughing at the comicality of it all.
+I burst out laughing at the comicality of his sincerity.

-From the dining hall, there’s a view of the lower end of the Dhauladhar mountain range, which is part of the lower Himalayas.
+From the dining hall, there’s a view of the lower end of the Dhauladhar mountain range, part of the lower Himalayas.

 Emma and Jess are headed down to McLeod Ganj to look for new accommodations before going to Amritsar to see the Golden Temple, the holiest Gurdwara (Sikh temple).
 I accompany them as the Tushita Meditation Centre is on the way to McLeod Ganj.
 We navigate treacherous black ice down a gravel slope near the main gate and are lucky to escape without injury.
 I get the sense I won’t be staying here another night – it’s near where the hiking trails begin but too isolated from everything else.

 In a little bit, we’re at Tushita.
 A mini-motorcade with an apparently important Buddhist teacher is leaving the center.
 Everyone at the center is waving at him, and benevolently, he waves back.
+The Pope and his pope mobile come to mind.
 Someone hurries towards us and whispers we are to observe silence because meditation programs are currently in session.
 Then he hurries back to wave at the departing Buddhist teacher.

 Each of the five to six streets has a different market place.
 Fruit and vegetables here, a butcher there, electronics on another street, alcohol and laundry on this corner, and restaurants, chemists (drugstores) and tourist shops on all streets.

-We walk down one of the main streets, taking in the sights and looking for a place to grab a bite.
+We walk down one of the main streets, taking in the sights while looking for a place to grab a bite.

 Emma, Jess and I walk down to the Snow Lion Restaurant for lunch.
 Several of the diners there are foreign tourists, many of whom have probably come to Dharamshala and McLeod Ganj for Buddhist teachings, meditation and yoga.
 A couple in their sixties smiles peacefully at me.
 Another diner ask us to shut the door behind us.
-We’re looking around for seats and a woman who’s been watching us moves her belongings and asks us to join her.
+As we’re looking around for seats, a woman who’s been watching us moves her belongings and asks us to join her.
 She has a bus to catch and time to kill.
-While we figure out what to eat, we learn our lunch companion is Dutch, not to be confused with the Germans, she gently warns us, and has been living here for several years.
-She tells us how much she likes and feels connected to India, mostly through declaiming how the West has decayed and is rotting.
+Our lunch companion is Dutch, not to be confused with the Germans, she gently warns us, and has been living here for several years.
+She tells us how much she likes and feels connected to India, mostly through angrily declaiming how the West has decayed and is rotting.
 She also makes it clear she’s not too keen on Indians and their confounding ways.
 It appears that in addition to lunch, spiritual growth is on my menu.
 The lunch is long, but life is short so I refrain from adding fuel to her fire.
 Lunch over, we head back into the bustle of McLeod Ganj’s streets, looking for a hotel.
 I might join Emma and Jess if we find a good hotel but I feel I’m going to hold out for Michael’s palace in the sky with hot water.

 We look at a couple of hotels but they’re overpriced and dumpy.
 And then, third time’s a charm.
 Emma and Jess are lodged in their new place and I take a 70 rupee ($1), ten minute rickshaw ride to Dharamkot to meet Malkeet, Michael’s landlord.